-The successive updates of the processor software can:
+The successive updates of the same firmware can:

-- Optimize the processing stages
+- Optimize processes

 - Add new processes and functions.

-- ✓ Improve or modify the graphical user interface.
+- Improve or modify the graphical user interface.

-- ✓ Add new processing settings (presets)
+- Add new processing settings (presets)

 The current version and model are displayed on the OLED display starting screen; and on top line of the WEB pages.